New Years Poems

 and choose to overlook minor annoyances

-Here’s to 2009 (raise glass): Enjoy the journey!
+Here’s to 2020 (or whatever year the new year is) (raise glass): Enjoy the journey!

 By Joanna Fuchs